frontiago/frontiago/README.md

   <a href="https://www.twitter.com/combopixels" target="_blank"><img src="https://img.shields.io/badge/-Twitter-%239aff?style=for-the-badge&logo=twitter&logoColor=blue" target="_blank"></a>
 </div>

+---

 ### About me
 - I used to workout a lot, but these days, i workout sometimes
-- Love 2d video games
+- Love 2d games and pixel art
 - Have some design skills with Photoshop and UI/UX
 - Basic knowledge of digital marketing
+- Future entrepreneur